elisa-tech/wg-automotive/Cluster_Display_Use_Case_v2/stpa/purpose.md

 > A hazard is a system state or set of conditions that, together with a particular set of worst-case environmental conditions, will lead to a loss.

-* H-1: Driver is not warned about a system condition, leading to a collision or other harmful event
+* H-1: Driver is not informed about a system condition, leading to a collision or other harmful event [L-1, L-2]
-* H-2: Driver is distracted by a warning, leading to a collision or other harmful event
+* H-2: Driver is distracted by the display, leading to a collision or other harmful event [L-1, L-2]
-* H-3: Driver becomes desensitized to a warning because it is incorrectly repeated
+* H-3: Driver becomes desensitized to a warning because it is incorrectly repeated, leading to a collision or other harmful event [L-1, L-2]
-* H-4: A display anomaly compromises the driver (e.g. flickering image triggers epileptic fit)
+* H-4: Content on display compromises the driver (e.g. flickering image triggers epileptic fit), leading to a collision or other harmful event [L-1]

 ## System-level Constraints

-* What system-level constraints are relevant for the Instrument Cluster?
-    - e.g. "A warning symbol must be displayed to the driver when abnormal tyre pressure is detected"

 ### Definitions

 > A system-level constraint specifies system conditions or behaviors that need to be satisfied to prevent hazards (and ultimately prevent losses)

-### Examples

-* H-1: Aircraft violate minimum separation standards [L-1, L-2, L-4, L-5]
-    - SC-1: Aircraft must satisfy minimum separation standards from other aircraft and objects [H-1]
-* H-2: Aircraft airframe integrity is lost [L-1, L-2, L-4, L-5]
-    - SC-2: Aircraft airframe integrity must be maintained under worst-case conditions [H-2]
+* C-1: Warning of a potentially harmful system condition must be visible and noticeable by the driver [H-1]
+* C-2: Display content must not impede the driver in performing the driving task [H-2, H-4]
+* C-3: Erroneous, ambiguous or contradictory information relating to potentially harmful system conditions must not be persistently displayed [H-3]
+   - Needs more work - suggestions?